Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 ### 2.9.
 Extended mapper support routines

-MSX-DOS 2 provides a set mapper support routines, which allow applications to allocate 16K RAM segments.
+MSX-DOS 2 provides a set of mapper support routines, which allow applications to allocate 16K RAM segments.
 Nextor maintains the original routines, but provides two new ones that allow allocating a contiguous block of memory (from 1 byte to 16K) inside a given segment.
 See the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ for details.

 ### 2.10.
 Boot keys and the boot menu